 New Year’s Eve is a time for family, friends, and fun with some revelry and high spirits thrown in for good measure.
 Unfortunately, for some, this sometimes translates into driving while under the influence of alcohol.
 Drunk and buzzed drivers are dangerous drivers, and when they get behind the wheels of their vehicles, they endanger everyone’s safety.
-If a drunk driver left you injured on New Year’s Eve, you need an experienced Downey, California, personal injury attorney.
+If a drunk driver left you injured on New Year’s Eve, you need an experienced Pomona car accident attorney.

 Drive Sober or Get Pulled Over